Australian Open 2020: Ok skipper heads to Thames thriller to win 17th Grand Slam title - The Media Times

 Ok Puck was frustrated, particularly after being hit twice in a couple of sets in the second set, and he also called the coach a third time, but he found the right answer against the opponent who hit him in the previous five. meetings.

-Thiem lost the women’s grandmaster title by losing the third grand final, but the first stayed away from Roland Garros, as the 26-year-old Austrian player was late.
+The team avoided the women’s grandmaster title, losing the third grand final, but the first to leave Roland Garros as the 26-year-old Austrian footballer was late.

 The duo swapped in to start the breaks, but Thiem continued to struggle with the service.